 For pricing, HughesNet plans are competitive with their main rival Exede, but are more expensive for what you get than wired providers like Xfinity or Cox Cable.

 Pro Tip: Schedule Your DownloadsSchedule your software updates and file downloads/uploads between 2am–8am to take advantage of your 50 GB extra data allowance during off-peak times.
-If you’re smart about this, you’ll be able to squeeze several times more value out of your service
+If you’re smart about this, you’ll be able to squeeze several times more value out of your service.

-Which HughesNet plan is enough?
+Which HughesNet plan is enough for me?

 This table breaks down rough estimates on how much streaming and web browsing you can squeeze out of the data limit on each HughesNet plan.
 HughesNet also provides some more info and advice on this topic through their website.